 NOTE: New regulations passed by the Mexican government went into effect on September 14, 2010 tightening the use of American cash dollars (USD) while in Mexico.
 Businesses may only accept a maximum of $100 USD CASH per transaction, certain businesses may not accept dollars for any purchases, and hotel and exchange booths will only be allowed to exchange $1,500 per month into Mexican Pesos.
 The use of credit cards, traveler’s checks, Mexican pesos and other foreign currencies are not affected.

 Most banks have ATM machines for after-hours cash.
 Use ATM machines with caution, just as you would at home.
 Check with your US bank prior to your arrival in Mexico to find out if they have a Mexican affiliate bank you can use while in Cabo.
 By using the affiliate banks, you can save money on ATM withdrawal fees.
-Many stand-alone ATMs around Cabo can carry hefty fees and we do not recommend using them. over 7 years ago
+Many stand-alone ATMs around Cabo can carry hefty fees and we do not recommend using them. almost 8 years ago